Shed Roof Replacement Costs

 Flashing repair and felt repair are also important forms of upkeep which have both functionality and safety reasons for the undertaking.
 Other types of garden shed roof repairs include fixing a sagging roof, fixing or replacing the finial and fascia boards and fixing up the shed roof's insulation should any issues arise.

-If in doubt about any of this work, hire a professional roofer.
-Safety comes first, and, of course, you also want to ensure the job is done right.
+If in doubt about any of this work, it's best to hire a professional roofer to handle all of this for you.
+Safety comes first, and, of course, they'll also ensure it's done to the required standard.

 • Repairing a Roof Tile — £175 to £230